Follow TV Tropes

 • Appeal to Force: Any ghosts that she captures will be thrown inside her room and be beaten by the other ghosts into submission.

-• Badass Adorable: If one can accept her eyes, she's a cute elementary student who has beaten over a hundred ghosts through wit and determination.
+• Badass Adorable: She's a cute (other than her eyes) elementary student who has beaten over a hundred ghosts through wit and determination.

-• Catchphrase: "Let's go!
-Ghost!"
-Anytime before the start of a hunt.
+• She habitually says "Let's go!
+Ghost!" before the start of a hunt.

 • Child Prodigy: Yayoi possesses genius intelligence, and while it hasn't been displayed academically, it shows in how she can quickly analyze her opponent in tense situations and think of a plan to take them down.

 • Contrived Coincidence: She obtained two of her graduates through luck.
-One was just sitting on his own grave, the other possessing a cheap mirror at a flea market, though the latter became powerful by eating all her previously captured ghosts first.
+One was just sitting on his own grave, and the other possessing a cheap mirror at a flea market (though the latter became powerful by eating all her previously captured ghosts first).

 • Creepy Child: She's unnervingly calm in whatever she does, is otherwise merciless towards any ghosts and captures them brutally and efficiently.

-• Determinator: She will stop at noting to save her mother.
+• Determinator: She will stop at nothing to save her mother.

-• Exotic Eye Designs: The skull symbols in her eyes, which is oddly never commented on by anyone, even Keitarou, who only comments on her polycoria.
+• Exotic Eye Designs: She has skull symbols in her eyes, which are oddly never commented on by anyone.
 Her pupils have been checked on by doctors, so having polycoria isn't caused by the symbols.

-• Girls Love Stuffed Animals: Most of her substitute dolls are stuffed animal dolls, either due to preference, a logical cover since nobody would suspect a young girl would have so many dolls, or that they're easy to fix.
+• Girls Love Stuffed Animals: Most of her substitute dolls are stuffed animal dolls, either due to preference, a logical cover since nobody would suspect a young girl would have so many dolls, or them being easy to fix.

-• Good is Not Nice: She doesn't hesitate in disciplining her ghosts through strangling them or feeding them to stronger ghosts to get a stronger army.
+• Good Is Not Nice: She doesn't hesitate to discipline her ghosts by strangling them or feeding them to stronger ghosts to get a stronger army.

 • Happily Adopted: Happy isn't exactly accurate, but she is extremely grateful to be adopted by her cousin's family, and is unwilling to cause them any trouble.
 The only reason she goes to school rather than prioritizing saving her mother is because she's unwilling to trouble them by skipping school.

-• I See Dead People: Before her car accident, Yayoi presumes the fuzzy shadows were just a consequence of her polycoria, but once the accident corrected her vision was corrected, she realizes those were ghosts.
+• I See Dead People: Before her car accident, Yayoi presumes the fuzzy shadows were just a consequence of her polycoria, but once the accident corrected her vision, she realized they were ghosts.

 • Little Miss Badass: She's a small child, yet is the one responsible for fighting ghosts that have been haunting places for years.